black-hole-group/fermipy-tutorial/pre-requisites.md

 (replace `md5sum` with `md5` if using a Mac).
 This command will spit a string.
 The string should match this one:  149b2e7d499a78f18bec22ad40fd3d98.
 If they are different, your file was corrupted during the download.

-## Launch a Docker container instance
+## 4. Launch a Docker container instance

-1. Launch Docker in your computer.
+i.
+Launch Docker in your computer.

 Look for the Docker icon in your computer and click on it to open the application.

 ![](https://www.brianweet.com/assets/docker-blog-1/docker-logo.png "Docker icon")

-2. `cd` to the `fermi` directory which contains the lesson files and where we plan to run our analysis.
-3. Launch a docker container instance.
+ii. `cd` to the `fermi` directory which contains the lesson files and where we plan to run our analysis. iii.
+Launch a docker container instance.

 Run the following command in a new terminal: